lgoudin/axeptio-ios-sdk/README.md

 }
 ```

-If your app supports multiple languages you probably have created a different version for each of the language in Axeptio's [admin web page](https://admin.axeptio.eu).
-In this case you can store the version for each language in `Localizable.strings` file and use `NSLocalizedString` to get the appropriate version for the user.
+If your application supports multiple languages, you have probably created a different version for each of them in the Axeptio [administration web page] (https://admin.axeptio.eu).
+In this case you can store the version for each language in the `Localizable.strings` file and use `NSLocalizedString` to get the appropriate version for the user.

 ## Objective-C